mukhortov/HESH-WordPress-Plugin/README.md

 ## TODO later:
+- add all these as enhancement requests
+- store scroll position as well as cursor position
 - support `<!--nextpage-->` in shortcode parser
 - add fullscreen to plugin/theme editor
 - success/progress/failure ui for saving options